Hotspot Shield Review 2025: Does It Secure Your Data?

 Hotspot Shield FAQs

-Is Hotspot Shield really free?
+Is Hotspot Shield completely free?

-Yes.
-There’s no monthly cost for the free tier of Hotspot Shield.
 But remember the old internet adage: If you aren’t paying for the product, you are the product.
 The logs Hotspot Shield collects are for marketing purposes.
 It’s unclear how those logs are handled and shared.

 What’s better than Hotspot Shield?